Clemapfel/Mousetrap.jl/README.md

 The Julia- and C++-component of mousetrap were designed and implement by [C.Cords](https://clemens-cords.com).

 Consider donating to support the continued development of this library [here](TODO).

-The goal is for
-mousetrap to be fully-featured and stable when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
-Static compilation and the lack of a [fully featured, easy-to-use](https://github.com/JuliaGraphics/Gtk.jl/issues)
+The goal is for mousetrap to be fully-featured and stable when Julia [static compilation](https://github.com/JuliaLang/PackageCompiler.jl) finishes development.
+Static compilation and the lack of [fully featured, easy-to-use](https://github.com/JuliaGraphics/Gtk.jl/issues)
 GUI libraries are currently the largest factors as to why Julia is ill-suited for front-end development.
 Mousetrap aims to change this.

 ---